One of the first questions that pops into the headers of future connoisseurs of Japan's distinctive national beverage is: What does sake taste like?

 The most important factor in determining a particular sake's flavor profile is where it falls on the sweetness to dryness spectrum.

-This is measured by the product’s density, using a number known as nihonshudo.
-A higher nihonshudo indicates a drier, less dense sake while a lower one points to a sweeter, denser drink.
+This is measured by the product's density, using a number known as sake meter value (SMV) or nihonshudo.
+A higher nihonshudo indicates a drier, less dense sake; a lower SMV points to a sweeter, denser drink.

 Aside from the general flavors, each of the different varieties of sake feature their own flavour profiles.
 These include: